BaharaJr/exercise/README.md

 # exercise
-I made a few changes to my README file, hoping it's worty it
+I made a few changes to my README file, hoping it's worth it